lynnfaraday/aresmush.com/_root/tutorials/code/formatting.md

     %b - A single blank space
     %t - Five blank spaces (like a tab)
     %lh, %lf, %ld, %la - One of the border lines - header, footer, divider, alt-divider

-%x or %c are used for ansi color.
+    %x or %c - Ansi color.
 See below.

 ## Ansi Color